Know The Difference Between Normal Forgetfulness And Dementia

 Memory Loss & Aging

-With the aging process, individuals typically begin to experience slight changes in their cognitive abilities over time, including increased forgetfulness or memory loss.
-You may notice a modest decline in spontaneous word finding (taking longer to get words out), along with a reduced ability to multi-task, for example.
-The speed with which information is processed gradually slows down with age, so a delay in recalling names, dates or events that happened in the past is most likely due to normal aging.
+As we age, we typically begin to experience slight changes in our cognitive abilities, including increased forgetfulness or memory loss.
+You may notice a modest decline in spontaneous word finding (it takes longer to get words out), along with a reduced ability to multitask.
+Over time, the brain processes information more slowly, so taking longer to remember names, dates or past events is usually a regular part of aging.

-However, other memory loss issues could be related to dementia.
-For instance, not being able to recall recent details of an event can indicate the beginning of some cognitive deficits.
-Causes for concern include frequently misplacing objects, not knowing the name of objects, forgetting names and places without recall, having difficulty using the right words or becoming lost in familiar surroundings.
+Although other memory loss issues could be related to dementia, for instance, being unable to recall recent details of an event can indicate the onset of cognitive deficits.
+Some causes for concern include frequently not knowing the names of objects, having difficulty using the right words, forgetting names and places without recall, misplacing objects or becoming lost in familiar surroundings.

-Experts typically suggest that when memory loss prevents someone from performing daily tasks and accustomed roles in life, it’s time to consult a physician for further evaluation.
-Because dementia is a clinical diagnosis, a clinician needs to merge all of the information from the patient examination, family history, lab results and brain scans in order to diagnose your loved one.
+Experts usually recommend that when memory loss prevents someone from performing daily tasks and familiar roles in life, it’s time to consult a physician for further evaluation.
+Since dementia is a clinical diagnosis, a health care professional needs to integrate all the information from the family history, patient examination, brain scans and lab results to diagnose your loved one.

 Is Your Loved One Showing Symptoms Of Dementia?

-You can watch your loved ones for the following signs, which could be indicators of dementia:
+The following signs could be indicators of dementia:

 - An overall disheveled appearance